anti-integral/unblockedGPT/README.md

 typeGPT Command:
 - Command to type a prompt into the GPT model and write the output to keyboard inputs.

+saveHero
+- Command to save the results from GPTHero to a text file.
+- `saveHero -p [path to text file/file in curent dir]`

+saveStealth
+- Command to save the results from StealthGPT to a text file.
+- `saveStealth -p [path to text file/file in curent dir]`

 setKeys Command:
 - Command to set api keys for the chatbot.
 - Run the command `setKeys` and follow the instructions in the terminal.
+- Use the `-b64` flag to enter base64 encoded api keys.

 # API Keys
 Note none of these can be taken from you because this runs locally on your computer.
 Some require subscriptions but OpenAI API key is required.
 Other ones are set by default or need your input.
 Copy and paste these links into browser.
 - OpenAI: [https://platform.openai.com/account/api-keys](url)